FileMeta/filemeta.github.io/MetaTag.md

 Depending on the property, the order of the values may or may not be relevant.
 When order matters, it is the order in which the properties are listed.

 If multiple values are specified for a single-valued property then the *first* value should be used.
+The others may be reported as errors.

 ## Extracting MetaTags using Regular Expressions